Transparency: Supply Chain Traceability

 Our knit linen comes from experts in organic fabrics and sustainable dying processes

-Our weaved linen comes from Belgian masters who have been honing their craft more than 150 years
+Our weaved linen comes from Belgian masters who have been honing their craft for more than 150 years

 Our yarn mills